Back to list

 The Secret Wish

 When turmoil persists, one can dream of a flash that settles everything.
 A brutal light, an overwhelming proof, an event that shuts down the inner debate at a single stroke.
-As though the heart were a locked room, and the only way to open it were to shake it from the outside – violently.
-One looks for a bolt of lightning that silences doubt.
-A sound louder than all questions, a force that compels surrender.
+As though the heart were a locked room, and the only way to open it were to shake it from the outside.
+One looks for a bolt of lightning that silences doubt, a sound louder than all questions, a force that compels surrender.

 A Sky Without Pillars